Hudson-Pufferfish/naturenest-frontend/docs/reservation-api.md

 1. Dates must be in YYYY-MM-DD format
 2. End date must be after start date
-3. Number of guests must be at least 1
+3. Number of guests must be at least 1 and should not exceed the property's capacity (guests)
 4. Total price is calculated server-side based on:
    - Number of nights
    - Property price per night